woocommerce/snapchat-for-woocommerce/readme.txt

 Whether you're looking to increase brand awareness, drive sales, or re-engage existing customers, Snapchat for WooCommerce provides the tools you need to create effective advertising campaigns that convert visitors into customers.

-== Instructions to build the plugin

-- Requires node v20 and NPM v10.
-- Requires PHP composer v2.
-- Run `npm ci && npm run build` in the plugin's root.
-- Use the generated `snapchat-for-woocommerce.zip` file.

 == FAQ ==

 = Does the plugin use any external services? =